Sunday, September 14, 2025

 Light that tries to brighten the darkness in the world.
 There are all kinds of darkness in this world: darkness that comes from sin; darkness that comes from discouragement, disappointment, and despair; darkness that comes from loneliness and feelings of inadequacy.

-But the light of Jesus Christ is stronger than any darkness we face in this life, if we have faith in Him, seek after Him, and obey Him.
+But the light of Jesus Christ is stronger than any darkness we face in this lifeif we have faith in Him, seek after Him.
+John 8:12 — “I am the light of the world: he that followeth me shall not walk in darkness…”

 As the light of Jesus Christ and His gospel grows brighter within our countenances and our hearts, it becomes easier for us to discern what is truly valuable from the counterfeits the world offers.